-How to make the text larger in Adobe Reader for Mac OS X
+How to make the text larger in Adobe Reader for Windows

-This page explains step-by-step how to increase the size of text in Adobe Reader (formerly Acrobat Reader) running on Mac OS X systems.
+This page explains step-by-step how to increase the size of text in Adobe Reader (formerly Acrobat Reader) running on Windows systems.
 It also explains how to make the text wrap so that it fits the width of your screen.
 You can change the zoom settings temporarily, or for every time you open a document in Adobe Reader.

 Step 1: Change the magnification

-Open the 'Zoom To' dialogue box shown in Fig 2 by pressing Apple + Y. Alternatively, click on 'View' in the menu bar and then select 'Zoom' from the drop-down menu.
-Or press Ctrl + F2 to highlight the menu bar and press the right arrow key to open the 'View' drop-down menu, then use the down arrow key to navigate to Zoom, to open the submenu as shown in Fig 1.
+Open the 'Zoom To' dialogue box shown in Fig 2 by pressing Ctrl + Y. Alternatively, click on 'View' in the menu bar and then select 'Zoom' from the drop-down menu, or press Alt + V and then press Z, to open the 'Zoom' submenu as shown in Fig 1.

-Click on 'Zoom To' or press 'Enter' to open the 'Zoom To' dialogue box shown in Fig 2.
+Click on 'Zoom To' or press 'Z' again to open the 'Zoom To' dialogue box shown in Fig 2.

 Choose the magnification you want by clicking on a percentage, or by using the up and down arrow keys, or simply type in the value you want.
 Click on the 'OK' button or press Enter.